Friday, August 29, 2025

 1

-Wargear - Sword and Bow
+Wargear - Armour, Hand Weapon and Bow

 Heroic Actions - Heroic Accuracy